-33 See World Trade Organization, Council for TRIPS, Agreement Between the World Intellectual Property Organization and the World Trade Organization, 13 December 1995 (IP/C/6).
+&lt;sup>35 See World Trade Organization, Council for TRIPS, Agreement Between the World Intellectual Property Organization and the World Trade Organization, 13 December 1995 (IP/C/6).
 In Article 4 of the said Agreement, WIPO and the WTO committed themselves to enhance their technical assistance relating to the TRIPS Agreement and to make it available also to those developing countries that are Members of the partner organization.
-This is particularly relevant for LDC WIPO Members such as Laos that are currently in the process of acceding to the WTO, as it puts them in a position to profit from IPRTA under Art.
-67 TRIPS.
+This is particularly relevant for LDC WIPO Members such as Laos that are currently in the process of acceding to the WTO, as it puts them in a position to profit from IPRTA under Article 67 TRIPS.
 Furthermore, the two organizations agreed to keep in regular contact and to exchange information on this matter.

-34 See World Trade Organization, WIPO and WTO Launch New Initiative to Help World's Poorest Countries Press Release, 14 June 2001 (Press/231).
+&lt;sup>36 See World Trade Organization, 'WIPO and WTO Launch New Initiative to Help World's Poorest Countries Press Release', 14 June 2001 (Press/231).

-Since the TRIPS Council Decision of 2005, the WTO Secretariat has made considerable efforts to create awareness of the issue and to organize matchmaking with potential donor countries.
-For example, following the publication of the priority needs assessments of Uganda and Sierra Leone, the WTO Secretariat organized informal meetings with developed country Members to consider how the priority needs identified could best be met, thus facilitating initial bilateral contacts to look at potential contributions by developed country partners.
+contacts to look at potential contributions by developed country partners.
 In October 2009, the WTO Secretariat hosted a WTO Workshop on the priority needs assessment process at the request of the LDC group, which aimed to facilitate an exchange of views between all actors.
-Responding to another request by the LDC group, the WTO Secretariat organized three regional workshops on the priority needs for these countries in 2010.35 Furthermore, key representatives from LDCs, developed countries and interested international organizations took part in a symposium on LDCs' needs assessment in Geneva in October 2011.
+Responding to another request by the LDC group, the WTO Secretariat organized three regional workshops on the priority needs for these countries in 2010.
+Furthermore, key representatives from LDCs, developed countries and interested international organizations took part in a symposium on LDCs' needs assessment in Geneva in October 2011.
 This review session concluded that the existing technical assistance contact points between the partners should be used in a more systematic manner.
 More specifically, the participants in the review session recommended the establishment of small coordination groups in order to respond comprehensively to the priority needs assessments tabled.
 The participants also recommended increased coordination to support further priority needs assessments and to respond to the needs that have already been identified.
-Finally, the participants agreed on the need for practical tools and common resources which can provide methodological advice to LDCs on how to participate in the priority needs assessment process.36
+Finally, the participants agreed on the need for practical tools and common resources which can provide methodological advice to LDCs on how to participate in the priority needs assessment process.

-As a result of the review session, Switzerland requested that the WTO Secretariat contact the Secretariat of the Enhanced Integrated Framework (EIF) and the coordinator of the Aid-for-Trade initiative (AfT)37 with a view to gathering and presenting information on how these existing multilateral mechanisms, including their expertise and funds, could be used to assist in the implementation of the priority needs requested under Article 67 of TRIPS.38 Finally, LDCs recently requested developed country Members to state more concretely how they intend to respond to the LDCs' priority needs assessment.39 In that respect, Nigeria, on behalf of the African Group, proposed in the TRIPS Council that the Secretariat prepare a note aimed at indicating areas that had been implemented as well as areas still needing attention in each of the LDC Members that have submitted their priority needs assessment.40
+As a result of the review session, Switzerland requested that the WTO Secretariat contact the Secretariat of the Enhanced Integrated Framework ('EIF') and the coordinator of the Aid-for-Trade initiative ('AfT') with a view to gathering and presenting information on how these existing multilateral mechanisms, including their expertise and funds, could be used to assist in the implementation of the priority needs requested under Article 67 of the TRIPS Agreement.
+Finally, LDCs recently requested developed country Members to state more concretely how they intend to respond to the LDCs' priority needs assessment.
+In that respect,